julianrojas87/vienna-weather-forecast-kg-pipeline/README.md

   - uv (for managing Python packages)

 **If you do not want to install these tools locally**, we have provided a **Dockerfile** that sets up an environment with all software installed.
-You can build and run it with:
+You can build and run it with the following commands:

 ```bash
 # Build the Docker image